 Source: Shuck and Kearney (2004), p.84 apud Kearney, M. (2009).
 Towards a learning design for student-generated digital storytelling, p.30.

-What elements do you need to consider so you can exploit the pedagogical value of student-produced videos?
+What aspects do you need to consider if you want to exploit the pedagogical value of student-produced videos?

-It is highly recommended to take into consideration the following elements when designing video assignments.
+Research studies reveal that it is important to take into consideration the following elements when designing video assignments.

-- First of all, decide the TYPE of video task (individual or group – collaborative assignment).
-For certain projects, I encourage my students to choose how to work.
+- First, decide the TYPE of video task (individual or group – collaborative assignment).
+For instance, depending on the project, I personally encourage my students to choose how to work.

 - THE PURPOSE of student-produced videos

-We need to decide on the main purpose of using student-generated videos (SGV).
-Below there are the three main modes of using Student-Generated Digital Video Projects, detailed with elaboration, examples and types of audience.
+- Of course, we need to decide on the main purpose of using student-generated videos (SGV).
+To clarify, we outline below the three main modes of using Student-Generated Digital Video Projects:

 - communication tool (to empower learners to express themselves);